-- You can have sex with a disposable menstrual cup in.
 Reusable cups are NOT meant to be worn during sex, as they’re thicker and more durable.
 However, disposable ones are fine to use when you’re having sex, as they’re thinner and move more with your body.
 Like reusable cups, they can still be worn for up to 12 hours and they produce less waste than using tampons – you can try them here.

 Cons of menstrual cups

 You’ll want to clean your cup between taking it out and putting it back in.
 If you don't want to use the sink to do this when you're in a public toilet, you can always bring a bottle of water in with you to rinse it out.
 It feels like a bit of a faff, but the buzz of knowing you're doing awesome things for the environment makes it worthwhile (kind of).

-- They require deep cleaning.
 It's best to give your cup a good ol' clean between each period.
 You can use a steriliser if you've already got one, or just put the cup into a saucepan of boiling water and leave it for a few minutes.
 You should do this before your first use, too.

 Menstrual cup FAQs